BATLLÓ BENCH

 by Antoni Gaudí, 1906

-The Batlló Bench was designed in 1906 by Antoni Gaudí for the Casa Batlló in Barcelona and is a design classic in the style of Modernisme, a Spanish variation of Art Nouveau.
-BD Barcelona manufactures the Batlló Bench by hand from oak wood in exactly the same way as during Gaudí's lifetime.
-TAGWERC Design STORE You can find the Batlló Bench and all the furniture from the Batlló collection at BD Barcelona.
+The Batlló Bench was designed by Antoni Gaudí in 1906 for Casa Batlló in Barcelona and is a design classic in the Modernisme style, a Spanish variant of Art Nouveau.
+BD Barcelona handcrafts the Batlló Bench from oak, using the same techniques as Gaudí used during his lifetime.
+The Batlló Bench, as well as all furniture from the Batlló collection by BD Barcelona, can be found at the TAGWERC Design STORE.

 Manufacturer bd Barcelona